Discover global hiring strategies from leading recruitment platforms

 • Work-Life Balance for Parents and Carers Regulations regulate Malta paid maternity leave.

-• For Malta employment law termination, the employer must provide a termination certificate to the employee stating the employment duration, services performed, nature of work, and wages.
+For Malta employment law termination of employment, the employer must provide a termination certificate to the employee stating the employment duration, services performed, nature of work, and wages.

 Notice period

-• According to employment law in Malta, termination during probation requires one week of notice.
+According to employment law in Malta, termination during probation requires one week of notice.
+Notice periods are crucial as they determine the legal requirements for both employers and employees when terminating an employment contract.

 Employment tenure